Stolen milk leads to suspect's death in shootout with police, authorities say

 PHOENIX POLICE OFFICER, SUSPECT BOTH ‘CRITICAL’ AFTER SHOOTOUT

-The man was later identified as Michael John Stout, 20, of Peoria.
-Responding officers said they saw a man matching the employee’s description of Stout, standing outside the store’s garden center, the Arizona Republic reported.
+The suspect was later identified as Michael John Stout, 20, of Peoria.
+Responding officers said they saw a man matching the employee’s description of Stout standing outside the store’s garden center, the Arizona Republic reported.

 After parking the vehicle, one officer got out.
 Police said Stout fired in their direction, striking multiple rounds into their vehicle.
 The officer in the vehicle got out and fired back, while the other officer fired from inside the vehicle, police said.